kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

 One of them is that trend is not so clear from the chart unless there is extreme growth or decline between different periods.

-Another problem is that having one waterfall for every company or segment makes comparison between them quite clumsy.
+Another problem is that having one waterfall for every company or segment makes the comparison between them quite clumsy.
 I would like to see some additional chart added to these waterfalls for more high-level comparison of different customers/clients/segments/products on various metrics.
 Waterfalls are too granular for this and not right visual form for this comparison.

 Also if you are looking at the income statement, you probably would like to see also other core financial statements for the same company.
 Cash Flow statement is the easy one because you can use the same approach that I used in this article for the income statement.
 The balance sheet would require a different approach than waterfall charts.